SS Richard Montgomery Matter

 North Carolina Shipbuilding Co., Wilmington, North Carolina.

-Permanente Metals Corporation's Yards No. 1 and 2, both Kaiser
+Permanente Metals Corporation's Yards No. 1 and 2, both Kaiser facilities in Richmond, California.

 J. A. Jones Construction Company, Panama City, Florida